pghvlaans/sbotools/README.md

 ## Changes
 * Post-Release
   * Bugfix: Use md5sum-specific subdirectories for distfiles to avoid improper overwriting
+  * sboclean: Adjust distfile handling to reflect new directory structure

 * 3.4 - 2025-01-22
   * sboconfig: Run without flags or options to use an interactive menu